withastro/action/README.md

 - `node-version` - Optional: the specific version of Node that should be used to build your site.
 Defaults to `22`.
 - `package-manager` - Optional: the Node package manager that should be used to install dependencies and build your site.
 Automatically detected based on your lockfile.
 Accepted values: `npm`, `yarn`, `pnpm`, `bun`, and `deno`.
 A version tag is also accepted, for example `npm@11.6.2`, `pnpm@10`, `bun@latest`, or `deno@v2.x`.
 If not provided, version will default to `latest`.
 - `build-cmd` - Optional: the command to run to build your site.
 Defaults to `deno task build` for sites using Deno and to `<package-manager> run build` for all other package managers.
+- `cache` - Optional: enable Astro build cache to speed up subsequent builds.
+Caches optimized images and other build assets.
+Defaults to `true`.
+- `cache-dir` - Optional: path to the Astro cache directory (relative to `path`).
+Defaults to `node_modules/.astro`.
+Only used when `cache` is `true`.

 ### Example workflow: